California Penal Code § 243(e)(1) PC defines domestic battery as using force or violence against

 3. Is domestic battery a felony in California?

-A violation of California Penal Code Section 243e1 is a misdemeanor.
-The crime is punishable by:
+No. A violation of California Penal Code Section 243e1 is a misdemeanor punishable by:

-- custody in county jail (as opposed to state prison) for up to one year, and/or
+- 1 year in county jail (as opposed to state prison) and/or

-- a batterer’s intervention program (sometimes referred to as domestic violence classes or a batterer’s treatment program), or
+- a batterer’s intervention program (also referred to as “domestic violence classes” or a “batterer’s treatment program”), or

 - if one is not available, then another appropriate counseling program.12

-Judges will also issue a protective order or domestic violence restraining order ordering the defendant not to harm, threaten or harass the alleged victim.
+Judges will also issue a protective order or domestic violence restraining order ordering you not to harm, threaten or harass the alleged victim.

 7. What if the accuser wants to drop the charges?

-In some domestic violence cases, the accuser decides that he/she does not want to “press charges.”
-Accusers may even recant their previous statements to the police, and claim now that the incident never happened.
+In some domestic violence cases, the accuser decides that they do not want to “press charges.”
+Accusers may even recant their previous statements to the police and claim that the incident never happened.

 In this situation, though, the prosecutor: